History of Icynene™

 Q – Will it destroy my asphalt shingles?

 A – NO, it will not.
-Manufacturers of asphalt shingles who offer competing insulation products will tell you this, but the truth of the matter is there are plenty of manufacturers who allow the spraying of foam directly to the roof deck from the attic.
+In years past some manufacturers of asphalt shingles who offer competing insulation products will tell you this, but the truth of the matter is there are plenty of manufacturers who allow the spraying of foam directly to the roof deck from the attic.
 It won’t harm your roof nor cause condensation problems.
 It provides a thermal break, preventing heat from the roof entering the attic.
 It allows moisture from roof leaks to drain by gravity through the foam facilitating identification and repair.

 Q- How much does it cost relative to fiberglass?

-A - There is not a true apples to apples comparison.
-Fiberglass uses your grandfather’s old fashioned 1940’s attic design, allowing heat to build up in your attic, today it is considered an entry level insulation.
+A - There is not a true apple to apples comparison.
+Fiberglass uses your great grandfather’s old fashioned 1940’s hot attic design, allowing heat to build up in your attic which through air flow through the attic floor heats up the living space below.
 We are providing an airtight building envelope assembly that includes a conditioned attic assembly using 21st century building science.
-We actually air seal the building and insulate areas that fiberglass doesn’t; eliminating many elements of cost required for that out dated hot box called the ventilated attic assembly.
+We actually air seal the building insulating areas that fiberglass doesn’t; eliminating many elements of cost required for that out dated hot box called the ventilated attic assembly.
 We don’t manage the attic heat we eliminate it.

-It just doesn’t make good sense to place your inside AC unit in an attic that can reach 150 °F ,
+It just doesn’t make good sense to place your inside AC unit in an attic that can reach 150°F in the hot Texas summer and expect energy efficiency.
+The hottest attic recorded in Texas was 160°F.

-The superior thermal insulating properties of an Icynene® building assembly gives you a significant energy savings each month, that can result in a monthly positive cash, resulting in a favorable ROI.
+The superior thermal insulating properties of a Huntsman® foam insulation building assembly gives you a significant energy savings each month that can result in monthly positive cash resulting in a favorable return on your Insulation investment and increasing the resale value of your home.